Nearsoft/jobs/readme.md

 We are looking for a great communicator and outstanding team player!

 * 5+ years developing complex software in multiple languages
-* 3 + years using Python and/or Javascript or proven experience learning new languages incredibly quickly CS/CIS/Systems Mentality
+* 3 + years using Python and/or JavaScript or proven experience learning new languages incredibly quickly
+* C.S./CIS/Systems Mentality
 * A deep understanding about request life cycles, system architecture, and user behavior
 * Strong understanding of software design fundamentals
-* MySQL/Postgres/RDBMS experience.
-(Just using ORM's doesn't count)
+* MySQL/PostgreSQL/RDBMS experience.
+(Just using ORMs doesn't count)
 * Someone fun, interesting, and likes to build and hack.
 Not just software!
-* Nice to haves:  React, Django, NoSQL, Mobile Development or DevOps Experience
+* Nice to haves: React.js, Django, NoSQL, Mobile Development or DevOps Experience

 </details>

-## iOS Developer
+## iOS Engineer

 <details><summary>Read more</summary>